arctangent4/getty_scraping/README.md

 ## Program Details
 URL is required, other arguments are optional.
-At the moment, only 612x612 images are supported due to new changes in how Getty URLS are constructed.
+At the moment, only 612x612 images are supported due to new changes in how Getty URLs are constructed.
 >python getty.py [getty url] -d [storage directory] -in [number of images] -pn [number of pages of images] -s [image size]